Terms of Website Use

 Our site is made available free of charge.

 Our site is directed to people residing in the United Kingdom.
-We do not represent that content available on or through our site is appropriate or available in other locations.
-We may limit the availability of our site or any service or product described on our site to any person or geographic area at any time.
-If you choose to access our site from outside the United Kingdom, you do so at your own risk.
+We do not represent that content available on or through our site is appropriate for use or available in other locations.

 If you choose, or you are provided with, a user identification code, password or any other piece of information as part of our security procedures, you must treat such information as confidential.
 You must not disclose it to any third party.

 How you may use material on our site

 We are the owner or the licensee of all intellectual property rights in our site, and in the material published on it.
 Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

 You may print off one copy, and may download extracts, of any page(s) from our site for your personal use and you may draw the attention of others within your organisation to content posted on our site.

 You must not modify the paper or digital copies of any materials you have printed off or downloaded in any way, and you must not use any illustrations, photographs, video or audio sequences or any graphics separately from any accompanying text.

 Our status (and that of any identified contributors) as the authors of content on our site must always be acknowledged.

 You must not use any part of the content on our site for commercial purposes without obtaining a licence to do so from us or our licensors.